 Hedgerow Restoration and Management

-We are running weekend courses to train people in the basic skills of hedgerow management including coppicing, hedge-laying and replanting.
+We ran weekend courses to train people in the basic skills of hedgerow management including coppicing, hedge-laying and replanting.

 Hedgerows are an incredibly valuable wildlife resource, providing food and shelter for many species.
 As well as being an important habitat in their own right, hedges act as wildlife corridors allowing dispersal between isolated habitats.
 These linear features are especially important for bats which use them as commuting routes between roosts and feeding areas.